-Figure 1 : The VC tab page if the global Zones node is clicked
+Figure 1 : The VC tab page

 In the event of a slowdown in the performance of a vCenter server, you can click on the name of that server in the vc tab page; this will lead you straight to the layer model of the vCenter server, which reveals the exact layer where the problem has originated.
-Click on the problem layer to view the problem test, and click on the problem test to view the measures (see Figure 3).
+Click on the problem layer to view the problem test, and click on the problem test to view the measures (see Figure 2).

 The vc tab page also embeds a time-of-day graph.
 To view this graph, click on the right arrow icon in the Graph section.
 The Test drop-down in the Graph section is automatically sorted in the alphabetical order of the names of the vCenter tests.
 The options in the Measures drop-down are also similarly sorted.
 The first test and first measure of the sorted lists will be the default selection in the Test and Measures drop-down lists, respectively.
 The default graph will be plotted for this Test-Measure combination only, for the last 1 hour (by default).
 You can select a different Test and Measure combination for the graph, if you so need (see Figure 3).

 Using this graph, you can efficiently analyze performance trends and proactively detect performance issues.

 You can also override the default 1-hour graph timeline by defining a different Timeline for the graph.
 For this, click on the icon in the Graph section, and specify a different timeline using the window that pops out.